RyodoTanaka/simple_global_planner/README.md

 # simple_global_planner
 This package provides the simplest global planner for move_base.
+The planner will just bind start and goal points linearly.
+Then, make a path by following parameter named resolution.
+Whatever the goal point is on the obstacle or not, this planner DOES NOT CARE, and generates a path.

 ## Installation
 ### 1. Just put this package into your catkinized workspace by git clone.